rsyncOSX/RsyncOSXdocs/content/post/Remotelogins.md

-title =  "Remote servers and passwordless logins" tags = ["passwordless"] categories = ["remotelogins"] description = "There are two ways to setup password less logins to remote servers."
+title =  "Remote servers and passwordless logins" tags = ["passwordless"] categories = ["remotelogins"] description = "There are two ways to setup passwordless logins to remote servers."
 +++
 There are two ways to setup passwordless logins to a remote server and RsyncOSX supports both.
 It is advised to use ssh and ssh-keys, method one below, because the traffic is encrypted and it is considered more secure.